Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 The Guilt Cycle

-Studies consistently show that caregivers experience elevated guilt — especially spousal caregivers.
+Studies consistently show elevated guilt in family caregivers, particularly spousal caregivers.

 Wanting time alone